SecretFox/AgentMittens/README.md

 All images can be replaced by replacing the image files at MittenRoster folder.
 When replacing images filetype has to be .png, and dimensions should be 200x200, although larger images may work too.

-You can also edit AgentConfig.xml file to change agents name, profession, age, gender, or species.
+You can also edit AgentConfig.xml file to change agents name, profession, age, gender, species, traits,passives, and description.